okfn/opendatasurvey/doc/index.md

 The spreadsheet MUST follow structure as in the [default questions spreadsheet][template-questions].

+### anonymous_submissions

+Allow submissions by anonymous users i.e. users who have not logged in via the login process.
+(Note: even with anonymous submissions we allow (but do not enforce) users to add their name when making a submission).

+Default is `TRUE`.
+Set to any other value e.g. `FALSE` to turn off.

 ### approve_first_submission

 Determines whether the first submission requires review by a reviewer.